 Restricted for Stabilization by State statute - portion of fund balance that is restricted by State statute [G.S.
 159-8 (a)].
+This primarily represents receivables.

 Restricted for streets - Powell Bill - portion of fund balance that is restricted by revenue source for street construction and maintenance expenditures.
 This amount represents the balance of the total unexpended Powell Bill funds.